roelj/inklingreader/README.md

 * Display WPI files
 * Merge WPI files
 * Export to Inkscape SVG (preserving layers), PDF and PNG
+* Convert all WPI files in a directory to SVG
 * Automatically use different colors when the "new layer" is pressed multiple times.
+* Give control over stroke pressure.

 Screenshot
 ----------